mbachrat/mbachrat/README.md

 ### Hi there 👋

-    I'm looking for an entry-level front-end or full-stack web developer position.
-I'm motivated to learn fast and become a valuable team member.
+    <p>I'm looking for an entry-level front-end or full-stack web developer position.
+I'm motivated to learn fast and become a valuable team member.</p>
     Watch my learning projects at pinned repositories.
     If you are interested in me, I would be glad to have a conversation :arrow_right: bachraty.m@gmail.com